|Year||Model||Generation||Engine||Quantity Per Vehicle|

 100% OEM Parts

 Monteros have timing belt driven interference engines that require a timing belt service every 60,000 miles.
 The 2nd most common reason that we see Monteros end up in junkyards (#1 being collision damage) is a blown engine resulting from a timing failure.
-Furthermore, we have seen countless Montero engines ruined from cheap aftermarket timing belt kits.
+Furthermore, we have seen countless failures of cheap aftermarket timing belt parts.

-It is imperative that you only use genuine OEM parts for this service so we've gone ahead and put together a kit that includes the 5 items that should always be replaced during a time belt job.
-Aside from having the correct parts, it's also crucial to install these parts correctly.
+It is imperative to use only OEM parts for this service so we've gone ahead and put together the only 100% OEM Gen3 Timing Belt Kit that includes all 5 items that should always be replaced.
+Aside from having the correct parts, it's also crucial that these parts are installed correctly.
 That's why we include a copy of the Factory Service Manual instructions as well as AISIN's instruction sheet in every kit.

 1x Timing Belt